charlesdlrsa/dev_log_tournees_infirmiers/README.md

 #### Our optimizer

-Our software use a specific optimizer to determine the different appointments of a nurse in a day.
+Our software uses a specific optimizer to determine the different appointments of a nurse in a day.
 Its goal is to minimize the transport time of a nurse.
-- It allows the largest number of appointments to a nurse in a reduced geographic area around the nurse office.
+- It allows to attribute to each nurse the largest number of appointments in a reduced geographic area around their office.
-- Then he gives the best way for every nurse to go the appointments, minimizing the tips time.
+- It gives the best way to go to each appointment, minimizing the time of travel.
 - If it is possible, our optimizer favors walking rather than driving.

 #### The Google Maps visualization

-We propose to the nurses to visualize their daily tips in a Google Maps map.
-This functionnality will help them to prepare their daily work.
+We propose to the nurses to visualize their daily journeys in a Google Maps map.
+This functionnality will help them to prepare their daily work:
 - The nurse can visualize the complete itinerary of the day in his map, with all the appointement markers on the map.
-- The nurse can also visualize a specific tip between two appointments by selecting the destination appointment.
+- The nurse can also visualize a specific travel between two appointments by selecting the destination appointment.
-- We differenciate the "driving" tips (in blue) and the "walking" tips (in green).
+- We differenciate the "driving" travels (in blue) and the "walking" travels (in green).

 #### An intuitive use

-Our technical choices for this software have a goal : having a simple to use service.
-Every essential task in a nurses' office have a dedicated tab in our application (appointments, nurses, patients,...).
+Our technical choices for this software have one goal: creating a simple to use service.
+Every essential task for a nurses' office have a dedicated tab in our application (appointments, nurses, patients,...).
 The Bootstrap interface gives us this simplicity.
-It also allows the use of the software on a smartphone (responsive design), an essential issue for the nurses during their trips.
+It also allows the use of the software on a smartphone (responsive design), an essential issue for the nurses during their travels.